Vladimir9595/3D-Portfolio/README.md

 ### Send emails with EmailJS

-First of all we need to create an account on [EmailJS](https://www.emailjs.com/) In this website you can _Add New Service_ create a template for your email and get the service ID, template ID and public key.
+First of all you need to create an account on [EmailJS](https://www.emailjs.com/) In this website you can _Add New Service_ create a template for your email and get the service ID, template ID and public key.

-In our `Contact.jsx` section we build two constants :
+In your `Contact.jsx` section you build two constants :

 ```javascript
 const handleChange = (e) => {}